Kingerthanu/Python_FTM_PDF_Parser/README.md

 #### **- Generating JSON Files For Training**
 Once The Model Has Processed The Text Chunks, All Responses Are Stored In A JSON Format.
 Two Versions Of These JSON Files Are Created: A Raw Output Containing All Responses, And A Cleaned Output That Strips Away Formatting Inconsistencies And Ensures Consistency Across The Dataset.
 These Files Serve As The Core Training Material For Fine-Tuning The AI Model On Specific Tasks Related To Arduino Mega 2560 Rev3 Integration, Covering Both Hardware And Software Perspectives.

-#### **- Handling Multiple PDFs**
-The Entire Pipeline Is Designed To Handle Multiple PDF Documents Concurrently.
-The `multiThreaded_process_directory(...)` Function Manages The Parallel Execution Of The PDF Processing Tasks, Utilizing Worker Threads To Ensure That Each Document Is Processed Independently.
-This Significantly Reduces Overall Processing Time, Particularly When Dealing With Large Datasets.
-The Program's Use Of Structured Logging Through The `ProgressLogger` Ensures That Users Are Constantly Informed About The Processing Status.
-The Logs Are Synchronized Across Multiple Threads To Avoid Race Conditions, Ensuring That Log Messages Are Printed In A Coherent, Non-Overlapping Manner.

 Finally, The Program Ends Once All PDFs Have Been Processed, With Both The Progress Bar And Log Information Indicating Completion.
 This Pipeline Ensures That Fine-Tuned Models Receive Well-Organized And Contextualized Data For High-Quality Training Outcomes.